 - A fine of up to $1,000

 Burden of Proof for the Court

 In order to impose these misdemeanor penalties against the driver, the court must be able to prove that the driver was driving on a road in the state, and the driver did not have a valid driver’s license while driving.
-For more information on the motorcycle gear that is required, please visit our page here.
+For more information on the motorcycle gear that is required, please read this article.

 Motorcycle License in Nevada

 Similar to California, Nevada also accepts motorcycle licenses issued by other states.
 Nevada considers a motorcycle license a “class M” license.
 Nevada somewhat differs with California; they require either a completed approved course or taking the DMV motorcycle written and skills test.
 If the DMV test is not taken, drivers have the option to take a course certified by the Motorcycle Safety Foundation.

 Nevada is also known to have off-road motorcycles on their roads.
 This recently sparked some controversy, as the Nevada DMV stated that off-road motorcycles can be converted for use on Nevada public roads if it meets the requirements of a two wheeled motorcycle.
 It also needs to be certified as safe for driving on public roads by the Nevada DMV.
 If the vehicle was specifically designed for off-road activities, then it is likely prohibited from Nevada roads.
 Nevada motorcycle laws further go into details as to who may share the road.
 For example, two motorcycles may share a freeway lane.